 What’s more, Portugal can serve as a gateway to a much bigger market: Brazil.
 Aided by their common language, many Brazilian programmers move to Portugal in search of more exciting career opportunities.

 Not Sure Which Location Would Best Fit Your Software Development Project?

 Is your company based in Northern or Western Europe?
 Then the chances are that the best country to outsource software development is Spain, Poland, or Portugal.
 You will get to benefit from the relatively shorter notice periods and somewhat lower average salary.
 Perhaps more importantly, direct communication will be guaranteed, as you’ll be looking at a time difference of no more than a couple of hours — if at all.

 And what if you are in the United States?
 As long as working across different time zones isn’t an issue, a remote team in a nearshore outsourcing location could likewise bring a lot of value to the table.
 For one, software developer salaries will be considerably lower.
 And then there is the unsurpassed competitive edge that comes with being able to operate 14+ hours a day.
 With your teams spanning the Atlantic, there always will be someone online to address issues as they arise in real time.

-Nearshore Outsourcing with Zartis
+Offshore and Nearshore Outsourcing with Zartis

 Want more details on our extended development service and how we can assemble a dedicated team extension that will take your business to the next level?
 No problem — simply drop us a line.